SJTU-IPADS/HEDB/README.md

 ### Notes

-This repository is intended as a research prototype, and is not ready for any production use.
-Its purpose is to serve as an experimental platform for conducting research and exploring new ideas.
-Additionally, HEDB serves as an educational project to enhance students' understanding of the EDB's internal.
+This repository is a research prototype, not for production use.
+It is meant for experimenting, researching and educational purposes to enhance students' understanding of the EDB's internals.

 ## Maintainers